Mull-Tokens: Modality-Agnostic Latent Thinking: Approach

 \subsection{Modality-agnostic \name{}}

-Inspired by latent reasoning approaches in NLP~\cite{pausing_ICLR24}, our training is decomposed into three stages (Figure~\ref{fig:approach}): (1) \textit{warm-up} the \name{} tokens to align with explicit multimodal reasoning steps; (2) \textit{relax} supervision to only the final answer, allowing the model to optimize the latent chain internally; and (3) \textit{refine} the causal usefulness of the latents via GRPO.
+Inspired by latent reasoning approaches in NLP~\cite{pausing_ICLR24}, our training is decomposed into three stages (Figure~\ref{fig:approach}): (1) \textit{warm-up} the \name{} to align with explicit multimodal reasoning steps; (2) \textit{relax} training to only supervise final answers, encouraging the model to optimize the latent chain internally; and (3) \textit{refine} the causal utility of latents via GRPO~\cite{guo2025deepseek}.
 Our base backbone is Qwen2.5-VL~\cite{bai2025qwen2}, which provides a text decoder and a frozen image encoder.